-How do you find out if your online courses bring results to the viewers?
+What is KPI for education projects and how to use it?
+How do you determine if your online courses are bringing results to your viewers?
 Is your online school growing or stagnating?
 You can’t answer these questions without effectiveness metrics.

-KPIs (key performance indicators) are tools that help analyze the performance and the goal completion rate.
+KPIs (key performance indicators) are tools that help analyze performance and your goal completion rate.

 When analyzing educational projects, you can apply quantitative and qualitative metrics.
 Let’s take a closer look at them.

-You should conduct research and collect data regularly.
-None of the metrics will give you the information you need if you do not research on a consistent basis.
+Without a doubt, you should conduct research and collect data regularly.
+The best way to have a detailed idea of what exactly is going on with your educational project or course is through monitoring and evaluation.
+None of the metrics will give you the information you need if you do not conduct research on a consistent basis.
 It is always important to track the dynamics and observe how the indicators change.
+This way, you can be prepared when you notice drastic changes and understand what caused these changes.

-Every KPI should lead you to an increase in income and profits, basically something tangible.
+Ideally, every KPI should lead you to an increase in income and profits, basically something tangible.
 You should understand how a change in your business’ metrics relates to concrete monetary profits.
+The main aim of tracking, measuring and analyzing KPIs is to know how well you’re doing and areas of improvement.

-Completion rate is a percentage of students who have successfully completed the course.
-To measure this indicator, we take a number of those who finished the course and divide it by the number of those who started the course.
-As a result, we get the percentage of people, who have fully completed the course.
+Completion rate is the percentage of students who have successfully completed the course.
+To measure this indicator, we take the number of those who finished the course and divide it by the number of those who started the course.
+As a result, we get the percentage of people who have fully completed the course.

 Net Promoter Score (NPS)

 NPS is a user loyalty index.
 It is quite easy to measure.
-You should ask the course graduates one simple question: “On a scale from 1 to 10, how likely are you recommend our service or product to your friends or a colleague?”
+All you need to do is ask the course graduates one simple question: “On a scale from 1 to 10, how likely are you to recommend our service or product to your friends or a colleague?”

 Customer Satisfaction Index (CSI)